dkaip/jvulkan/README.md

 before the call to <code>vkEnumeratePhysicalDevices</code>.
 This is because Java cannot return a created object in this manner, but, it can populate it.
 The elements that are added to the Collection, if any, are in the Java world meaning they are normal Java objects that will be garbage collected in the normal manner.
-In most cases in this situation the Collection should be empty.
+In most cases, in this situation, the Collection should be empty before the call.
 Creating the object first is necessary when anything is returned via the arguments themselves in the c++ environment.

 In the case where an object is the return value of the function(method) it does not have to be created ahead of time.
 The is evident on the example above where the return code